rebekahheacock/unix-cli/README.md

 Change into the root directory and use ``ls -alR`` to view all the files in the project.

-For each of the above commands, (mv, cp, rm, touch), perform the equivalent in Sublime.
+For each of the above commands, (mv, cp, rm, touch), perform the equivalent operation in Sublime.

 ### References